-policyholders' surrender option.
+First, for 2014 we document the largest portfolio reallocation towards government bonds policyholders' surrender option.
 As interest rates rise, policyholders may choose to exercise their surrender option, which allows to them terminate their policies at predetermined surrender values.
 Yet, the declining values of insurers' bond holdings, amid rising rates, could render life insurer assets insufficient to cover the aggregate surrender values of policyholder claims, possibly causing a run.
-Feodoria and Foerstemann (2015) document that German life insurance companies have become less resilient to such a shock, with the associated critical interest rate level declining from 6.3% to 3.8% between 2007 and 2011.
+Feodoria and Foerstemann (2015) document that German life insurance companies have become less resilient to such a shock, with the associated critical interest rate level declining from 6.3 to 3.8 percent between 2007 and 2011.

-First, for 2014 we document the largest portfolio reallocation towards government bonds by the insurance sector observed during the past four years.
-The nominal value of government bond holdings increased by 16% compared with an average of 6.9% for the preceding threeyear period.
+by the insurance sector observed during the past 4 years.
+The nominal value of government bond holdings increased by 16 percent compared with an average of 6.9 percent for the preceding 3-year period.

-Second, this portfolio reallocation was accompanied by a significant increase in the duration of government bond holdings, by almost 40% (from 11.3 years to 15.7 years in 2014).
-At the same time, the duration of liabilities rose sharply in 2014, by an estimated 20% (from 20.5 years to 25.2 years).
+Second, this portfolio reallocation was accompanied by a significant increase in the duration of government bond holdings, by almost 40 percent (from 11.3 to 15.7 years in 2014).
+At the same time, the duration of liabilities rose sharply in 2014, by an estimated 20 percent (from 20.5 to 25.2 years).

 Third, the hunt for duration seems to have amplified the decline in euro area bond yields in 2014.
 We find that the demand response of German insurers to government bonds became upward-sloping in 2014.
-The relationship between bond prices and bond demand is non-linear in bond duration, a result that is robust to alternative regression specifications.
-Statistical tests confirm that duration is the state variable that determines the sign of the price-elasticity of bond demand by the insurance sector.
+The relationship between bond prices and bond demand is nonlinear in bond duration, a result that is robust to alternative regression specifications.
+Statistical tests confirm that duration is the state variable that determines the sign of the price elasticity of bond demand by the insurance sector.